 With three golf courses and a resort all to itself, Palmetto Dunes has everything you need for a great golf trip.
-The scenic Robert Trent Jones Oceanfront Course will awe guests as they golf on the generous fairways around lagoons, while the narrow George Fazio Course will challenge players with small greens and tight shots, as the tree-lined Arthur Hills Course gets players caught in bunkers.
-Not only are they some of the most known courses on the island, but Jones is also the oldest and Fazio, the only par-70 on the island.
+The scenic Robert Trent Jones Oceanfront Course boasts generous fairways around lagoons.
+The narrow George Fazio Course challenges players with small greens and tight shots.
+Players get caught in in bunkers along the tree-lined Arthur Hills Course.
+Jones is the oldest course and Fazio, the only par-70 on the Island.

 Palmetto Hall Plantation Club (Semi-Private)

-Along with Palmetto Dunes’ own Arthur Hill Course, this golf club offers guests the chance to play on the Robert Cupp Course.
-This “Hills Course” isn’t actually accentuated with hills, but instead is quite level, creating a challenge for players that aren’t familiar with the course.
+Along with an Arthur Hill Course, this golf club offers guests the chance to play on the Robert Cupp Course.
+This “Hills Course” isn’t actually accentuated with hills.
+Instead is quite level, creating a challenge for players that aren’t familiar with the course.
 In addition to hidden bunkers and water hazards, the Hills Course also has several fairways and greens framed with mounting and thick trees that force golfers to shape their shots.
 The Cupp Course, which opened in 1993, challenges players with straight lines, sharp angles and unusual slopes.
 It features water hazards on more than 13 holes, over 40 sand traps, rolling fairways and dramatic mounding that carries balls away from their targets.
 With a good variety of hole designs, the course proves to be tough on the scorecard.

 Port Royal Golf & Racquet Club (Semi-private)

 With three courses all designed by different golf aficionados, Port Royal challenges golfers in several ways.
-Barony, which was designed by George W. Cobb, is the most expansive of the three with a special back nine that challenges players with doglegs and interesting layouts.
-Cobb’s second course, Robber’s Row, which was updated by Pete Dye in 1994, requires accuracy unlike the others, with four par-three holes full of water hazards and greens surrounded by bunkers.
+Barony, designed by George W. Cobb, is the most expansive of the three.
+Its special back nine challenges players with doglegs and interesting layouts.
+Cobb’s second course, Robber’s Row, updated by Pete Dye in 1994, requires accuracy unlike the others.
+It boasts four par-three holes full of water hazards and greens surrounded by bunkers.
 But it’s the youngest that proves to be the most difficult at Port Royal.
-William C. Byrd’s Planter’s Row, which was built in 1984, challenges golfers with very narrow fairways and a landscape unlike the others, with no houses lining the course and water on 10 holes.
+William C. Byrd’s Planter’s Row, built in 1984, challenges golfers with very narrow fairways and a landscape unlike the others, with no houses lining the course and water on 10 holes.

-Sea Pines might be famous for Charles E. Fraser’s Harbour Town Golf Links, which hosts the PGA Tour’s RBC Heritage golf tournament, but there are several other courses to enjoy, including Pete Dye’s Heron Point Course and Sea Pines Resort’s Ocean Course.
-Dye redesigned the Sea Marsh course and turned it into Heron Point in 2007 by reshaping water hazards and forming new lagoons, while the Ocean Course was renovated by Mark McCumber, who strategically placed lagoons and bunkers to challenge players.
+Sea Pines might be famous for Charles E. Fraser’s Harbour Town Golf Links, which hosts the PGA Tour’s RBC Heritage golf tournament.
+But there are several other courses to enjoy, including Pete Dye’s Heron Point Course and Sea Pines Resort’s Ocean Course.
+Dye redesigned the Sea Marsh course and turned it into Heron Point in 2007.
+He reshaped water hazards and formed new lagoons.
+Mark McCumber renovated the Ocean Course and strategically placed lagoons and bunkers to challenge players.

 Sea Pines Country Club (Private)

 Sea Pines Country Club is the only truly private course in Sea Pines.
-It was designed Arnold Palmer and Frank Duane in 1960 and revived by Clyde Johnston in 2001 with undulating fairways, bunkered greens and water hazards.
+Arnold Palmer and Frank Duane designed the course in 1960.
+Clyde Johnston revived it in 2001 with undulating fairways, bunkered greens and water hazards.
 It measures 6383 yards, from the longest tees and has a slope rating of 133.

 Shipyard Golf Club (Public)

-With three nine-hole courses, Shipyard presents a unique round of golf that allows players to choose a combination of courses to create their own 18-hole course.
-The Clipper and Galleon courses were both designed by George W. Cobb and built in 1970, with Clipper deemed the most difficult because its heavily guarded greens require accurate placement.
-Williard C. Byrd’s Brigantine Course came in 1982 with water hazards on every hole in addition to the doglegs and well-placed bunkers that create a shotmaker’s course.
+With three nine-hole courses, Shipyard presents a unique round of golf.
+It allows players to choose a combination of courses to create their own 18-hole course.
+George W. Cobb designed and built the Clipper and Galleon courses in 1970.
+Clipper is the most difficult because its heavily guarded greens require accurate placement.
+Williard C. Byrd’s Brigantine Course came in 1982 with water hazards on every hole.
+It also offers doglegs and well-placed bunkers that create a shotmaker’s course.